Execution Layer

 The toolkit exists to make platform work repeatable.
 Instead of relying on scattered scripts or memory-based workflows, it defines a consistent execution model for how changes are validated, previewed, released, and recovered.

-Think of this page as both documentation and control surface for the execution layer of the platform.
+Think of this page as both documentation and preview surface for the execution layer of the platform.

 • Safe: guardrails around risky operations.